systeminit/si/app/docs/src/how-tos/aws-lambda.md

 Review the completed AWS resources by clicking the `Resource` sub-panel for each of your new resources.

-Select the `FunctionPublicUrl` component on the model.
+Select the `FunctionPublicUrl` Component on the Model.
 Go to the `Resource Data` screen and you will find the `FunctionUrl`.
 You can visit that URL in the browser and inspect the running application.

 ### Clean Up

-Create a new change set called `Clean up How-to`
+Create a new Change Set called `Clean up How-to`

-Delete all of the components.
+Delete all of the Components.

 Click `Apply Change Set`.

 All your new resources should be deleted from your AWS account.

+## Vocabulary
+In this guide bits of System Initiative Vocabulary will be shown with a capital letter.
+All definitions for these can be found here: [System Initative - Vocabulary](https://docs.systeminit.com/reference/vocabulary)